Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations

 To benchmark the formula for magnetized three-wave coupling coefficient in the backscattering geometry, analytic solutions of the step-function problem are used to fit kinetic simulations in the same setup, where the simulations are performed using the PIC code EPOCH \citep{arber2015contemporary}.
 For the step-function problem, the initial condition is simply a quiescent Maxwellian plasma, whose density is chosen to be $n_e=n_i=n_0=$\mbox{$10^{19}\;\mathrm{cm}^{-3}$} and temperature $T_e=T_i=T_0$ will be scanned.
 The two species have the mass ratio $M_i=m_i/m_e=1837$ of hydrogen plasmas.
 In the one dimensional simulation domain, the plasma occupies $x\in[0,L_p]$ with a constant $n_0$ and $T_0$, and two vacuum gaps each of length $L_v$ are placed on either side, where $L_p=80\lambda_1$, $L_v=10\lambda_1$, and \mbox{$\lambda_1=1\,\mu$m} is the vacuum pump wavelength.
 The slowly-varying envelope approximation requires that $L_p\gg \lambda_1$.
 A constant magnetic field of strength $B_0$ is applied in the $x$-$z$ plane at an angle $\theta_B$ with respect to the $x$ axis.
 The special case $B_0=0$ is unmagnetized, and the special angle $\theta_B=0$ means wave vectors are parallel to the magnetic field.
 Both $B_0$ and $\theta_B$ will be scanned.

-To achieve a constant pump amplitude, the laser is launched from the right domain boundary and rampped up from zero using a $\tanh$ profile whose temporal width equals to the laser period.
-The smooth ramp reduces oscillations due to numerical artifacts, yet is fast enough to be viewed as a step function for the slowly-varying envelope.
+To achieve a constant pump amplitude, the laser is launched from the right domain boundary and ramped up from zero using a $\tanh$ profile whose temporal width equals to the laser period.
+The smooth ramp reduces oscillations due to numerical artifacts yet is fast enough to be viewed as a step function for the slowly varying envelope.
 After propagating across the vacuum gap, most pump energy transmits into the plasma, and a small fraction is reflected from the plasma-vacuum boundary.
-Typically, the reflected amplitude is $\sim1\%$ of the incident amplitude.
 The reflected pump leaves the domain from its right boundary, and the transmitted pump amplitude is measured from simulation data.
 Using analytical wave energy coefficient, the pump amplitude is normalized to $a_1$, which enters the growth rate $\gamma_0$ in Eq.~(\ref{eq:growthrate}).
-When the pump reaches the plasma-vacuum boundary on the left, most energy exists the plasma but a small fraction is reflected.
+When the pump reaches the plasma-vacuum boundary on the left, most energy exists the plasma, but a small fraction is reflected.
 Since its wavevector is flipped, the reflected pump does not interact with the seed laser resonantly but co-propagates with the seed in $+x$ direction.